loopbackio/loopback-next/docs/site/DEVELOPING.md

 - [ESLint](https://typescript-eslint.io/) to statically analyse our source code and detect common problems.
-- [Prettier](https://prettier.io/) to keep our code always formatted the same way, avoid style discussions in code reviews, and save everybody's time an energy.
+- [Prettier](https://prettier.io/) to keep our code always formatted the same way, avoid style discussions in code reviews, and save everybody's time and energy.

 You can run both linters via the following npm script, just keep in mind that